vonMule/bleeding-edge-ranciliopid/README.md

 - Instructions can be found at https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Instructions-on-how-to-create-new-icon-collections

 ## Changelog
+- 2.6.0 beta 7:
+  - Feature/Fix: New setting STEAM_READY_TEMP to show our special steaming-icon only when temperature is above.
+    - There is support for special "in-steaming-state" icons, but I am in no mood to paint them yet.
+Feel free.
+  - Fix: EMERGENCY_TEMP setting disables pid when temperature is above and reables when below set point.
+Please check your setting to be reasonable high (eg. Rancilio 135 degree).
+Should at least be higher than SETPOINT_STEAM.
+  - BREWDETECTION_POWER is now in active right after a brew is detected and not when temp <1.5degree below setpoint.
+  - Fix: mqtt interface for STEADYPOWER_OFFSET_TIME working.
+This setting is currenly wrongly set and need to be re-set!!
+  - Hardware Led also lights up when temperature higher STEAM_READY_TEMP.
 - 2.6.0 beta 6:
   - OnlyPid=1 && brewDetection==2: Fix bug in brew detection.
   - OnlyPid=1 && brewDetection==2: Feature: Guess premature stop of brew.